Quick Project: Encrypted Messages for the Event of Death

 Is the “In The Limit” Model Intelligent?

 Large language models seem to act intelligently.
-So a natural question is the \(f_\infty\) function that neural language models approximate also intelligent?
+So a natural question is the \(f_\infty\) function, that neural language models approximate, also intelligent?
 Admittedly, this question is a bit ill-formed.
 The \(f_\infty\) model is “omnipotent and infinite.”
 It does not need to be intelligent.
 It already knows everything.

 For example, suppose that I have a time machine and go back in time to December 6, 1941, and predict that on December 7, 1941, Japanese planes will attack Pearl Harbor in Hawaii.
 From the perspective of the people living in 1941, I would appear to be a very intelligent person as I have apparently analyzed a bunch of data and accurately predicted the future.
-However, knowing that I was a person living in 2024 with some knowledge of history, the only thing that I have done is recall a fact that I read in a history textbook.
+However, knowing that I was a person living in 2024 with knowledge of history, the only thing that I have done is recall a fact that I read in a history textbook.

 What is Intelligence?